-If your customer is consistently making late payments or there are a number of unsettled invoices associated with their account, this could be another bright red flag for your customer success team.
-In a nutshell, days sales outstanding (DSO) can be described as the average number of days that receivables remain outstanding before they're collected.
-DSO not only shows how well your company's accounts receivables are being managed but also how committed a customer is to maintaining a healthy working relationship with your business.
+In a nutshell, days sales outstanding (DSO) can be described as the average number of days that receivables (customer dues, bills, payments) remain outstanding before they're collected.
+DSO not only shows how well your company's accounts receivables are being managed, but also how committed a customer is to maintaining a healthy working relationship with your business.

 How to Calculate Days Sales Outstanding

 DSO is usually applied to the entire set of invoices that a company has outstanding at any given time, rather than to a single invoice.
 You can determine your DSO on a monthly, quarterly, or annual basis by dividing the number of accounts receivable during the selected time period by the total value of credit sales during the same period.
 Then, multiplying the result by the number of days in that timeframe.

 The final figure is equated with the average number of days it takes your company to collect on an invoice.
 But for simplicity's sake, we’ll use an annual DSO formula, which can be found below.

 Annual Days Sales Outstanding = (Accounts Receivable / Annual Revenue) × 365 Days

 Example of Days Sales Outstanding

 Let's say our hypothetical company made $100K in sales this year.
 Of that $100K, $75K has been collected.
 In this case, our annual DSO would be 274 days (($75,000 / $100,000) x 365 days = 274 days) and our monthly DSO would be 23 days (($75,000 / $100,000) x 31 days = 23 days).
 That could be low or high depending on the industry you're working in.